F5Networks/f5-azure-arm-templates/supported/autoscale/ltm/via-dns/1nic/new-stack/payg/README.md

 - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
 - After deploying the template, if you make manual changes to the BIG-IP configuration, you should visit [this section](#backup-big-ip-configuration-for-cluster-recovery).
+- Previous tagged releases can be used to reference functionality that has been changed or removed.
+- If you are using a failover via-API template and performing an in-place upgrade of BIG-IP v13.1.1 or later, you must follow the instructions in [Post-Deployment Configuration Steps](#post-deployment-configuration-steps)
+- All templates now deploy Standard SKU Azure Public IP Addresses.
+- All templates deploy Azure Virtual Machines and Virtual Machine Scale Sets into Availability Zones in supported regions; Availability Sets are still created in unsupported regions.
+Virtual Machine Scale Sets are distributed across zones 1, 2, and 3; failover Virtual Machines across zones 1 and 2.
+Standalone Virtual Machines are placed in zone 1 by default; however, you may select zone 1, 2, or 3 using the new zoneChoice parameter.
+- All autoscale and failover-lb templates now deploy Standard SKU Azure Load Balancers.
+- The autoscale LTM and failover-lb NIC templates create a default port 443 load balancing rule and probe at deployment time; this rule is necessary to download required cloud libraries to BIG-IP and may be deleted or modified following a successful deployment.

 ## Security